Serious Stopping Power: Air Disc Brake Systems for Transit Vehicles

 Regrettably, too many cores end up in the scrap bin.
 While organizations work to find environmentally conscious solutions, their priority must be quality.
 KIRKS Core Care ProgramTM makes it easy to do both: every shop can go green and have high-quality parts.

-- All Acceptance: KIRKS doesn’t “nitpick” the condition of the cores to reject or adjust charges.
+- We don’t “nitpick” the condition of the cores to reject or adjust charges.

 Remanufactured vs. Rebuilt